novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-95.md

 This is what is called a fast-follower strategy.

-“Once [Structure] starts producing, it has to be mass-produced, so it’s like doing market research without spending money.”

-“Instead, I will pay for it properly.
+“Once [Guseong] starts producing, it has to be mass-production, so this first version is like doing market research without spending money.
+Instead, I will pay for the patent properly.
 At least [Alpha Cast] won’t starve.”

-This also means making a living through royalties.
+This means making a living through royalties.

 “And I’m going to prepare the MP3 phone you just mentioned right away.
-Then I have to pay another fee for the core technology, so the president will be happy.
-In that sense, thank you.”
+Then I have to pay another fee for the core technology, so the president will be happy."

+"In that sense, thank you.”

 “No need to thank me.
 In the end, it will be a win-win for both of us.”